-The Division is committed to protecting the rights and dignity of each student.
-The staff realizes that students come to campus from a variety of backgrounds and with different experiences in self-government and self-direction.
-When problems arise, students are encouraged to seek the assistance of professional staff members available in the services offered by the Division
+The Division is committed to advocating for the rights and dignity of each student.
+We recognize that students come to our campus from a variety of backgrounds and with differing levels of experience in self-direction and self-government.
+Therefore, when difficult situations arise, we stand ready to assist students in finding solutions to their problems through the many services provided by the Division.